nateritter/RoomSteals-API-docs/source/index.html.md

 ## Create a New Member

-Using the Site Admin's token you may create a new member (or generate a new token for an existing member) by POSTing a *URL encoded* JSON string to this endpoint.
+Using the Site Admin's token you may create a new member by POSTing a *URL encoded* JSON string to this endpoint.
+Calling this endpoint successfully generates a member token, found in the `CurrentToken` property, which you should save for them if you want to use the "Get a Member by Token" call.

+You may notice this call is exactly the same as the "Update an Existing Member" call.

 > The JSON data to stringify and encode may look something like this (not yet encoded):